Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Enumeration of colored graphs of fixed order

 The maximal number of edges of a kernel diagram with fixed excess $\delta$ is therefore $3\delta - 1$, and we denote by $\boK^q_\delta$ the subset of those diagrams in $\bK^q_\delta$, i.e., kernel diagrams with a root-leaf and all the other vertices of valency $3$.
 We hence obtain \be \GF_{\delta}(z) = \Bigl(\frac{q-1}{2q^3\bigl( 1-\frac z {z_c}\bigr)}\Bigr)^{\frac{3\delta-1}2} \sum_{K\in\boK^q_\delta} \frac 1 {(q-1)^{V_\circ(\cK)}} + o\Bigl(\frac{1}{z_c-z}\Bigr)^{\frac{3\delta-1}2} . \ee

 We orient cyclically the edges at each white vertex by the natural order of the colors they carry.
 For each non-root white vertex, there are $3 \binom q 3$ ways of choosing the colors of the incident half-edges, so that they are ordered correctly.
 Moreover, there are $q$ ways of choosing the color $i\in\llbracket 1,q \rrbracket$ of the half-edge incident to the root vertex, as well as the color of each colored trivalent vertex (this fixes the color of the incident half-edges).
 Let $\bM_\delta$ be the set of maps with one leaf (called the root) and $2\delta-1$ other vertices all of valency $3$; note that these maps have $3\delta-1$ edges hence have excess $\delta$.
-In addition, the cardinality of $\bM_\delta$ is clearly equal to the coefficients $m_{\delta}$ introduced in Section~\ref{sec:state_main}.
+In addition, the cardinality of $\bM_\delta$ is equal to the coefficient $m_{\delta}$ introduced in Section~\ref{sec:state_main} (the number of rooted trivalent maps with $2\delta- 2$ vertices), as the trivalent vertex incident to the root leaf can canonically be replaced by an oriented edge.

 From the preceding discussion we obtain \be \sum_{K\in \boK^q_\delta} \frac 1 {(q-1)^{V_\circ(\cK)}} = \frac{q}{q-1}\sum_{M\in \bM_\delta}\left(q+\frac1{q-1}3\binom{q}{3} \right)^{2\delta-1} = \frac{q}{q-1}m_{\delta}\Big(\frac{q^2}{2} \Big)^{2\delta-1}, \ee where the factor raised to power $2\delta-1$ corresponds to the choice for each vertex of valency $3$ whether it is colored or white.